Copper mining in Chile: Water use

 There is a strong competition for water resources among mining companies and local communities in Atacama Desert.
 For mines that are high in the Andes there are logistical difficulties in the use of sea water, in addition to increased probabilities of extreme weather events that may disrupt water supply.
 By the mid-2010s mining stood for 66% of the freshwater consumption in Antofagasta Region and 10% of it in Atacama Region which is a region with significant agriculture.
 In the more southern and less arid Coquimbo and Valparaíso regions mining stand for 5 and 6.5% of freshwater consumption.

 Copper mining in Chile consumed an average of 73 m^{3}/s in 2023, a 58% increase since ten years prior.
 Most water used in copper mining is reported to be recycled, while the remaining is freshwater and sea water.
 As of 2023, 69% of sea water used in mining is desalinated.
 In copper mining freshwater consumption is derived on roughly equal parts from aquifers and surface waters as of 2023.

 The Cerro Colorado mine closed in 2023 in face of the non-renewal of its water extraction licence from the Pampa Lagunillas Aquifer.
 The water extraction of Cerro Colorado mine impacted bofedal-type wetlands on the surface of the aquifer leading to shrinking of the vegetated areas.
 This was reportedly the largest mine closure in Chile since the 2002 closure of El Indio mine.
 In a similar case, Zaldívar mine avoided premature mine closure in 2025 when Chile's Environmental Assessment Service extended continental water use rights until 2028 following earlier complains against its use of aquifer water by indigenous Atacameño people.

 The concentration process and the disposal of tailings stand together for about 3/4 of the water consumed by mining.
-Hydrometallurgy uses 11%, and dust control and mine water stand together for 7% of the water use.
+Hydrometallurgy uses 11%, and dust control and mine water stand together for 7% of the water consumption.

 In the 2001–2015 period mill plant concentrators have become more efficient by requiring less water for the same amount of processed mineral.
 However the increasingly lower ore grades processed have led to more ore being processed in order to maintain production levels which have hence raised water demand in the flotation facilities.

 Material that is discarded from the concentration process of copper in Chile, and worldwide, usually ends up in tailings dams.
 The discarded material is made up of fine particles slushed away in a mix with usually 70% of water and 30% of solids.
 Some more modern techniques can manage to deposit tailings with only 15% of water.
 Medium-scale mining in Chile has been suggested to be in favourable conditions to apply environmental techniques such as dry tailings relative to large-scale mining.